 Please note that students in virtual programs may occasionally be asked to travel in order to attend program gatherings or field placement requirements when it is deemed safe by government, health and community officials.

 What students need to know:

-To meet the minimal threshold of cultural, vocational and learning outcomes for each course, each of the following applies:
+In order to meet the minimal threshold of cultural, vocational and learning outcomes for each course, each of the following applies:

 FNTI requires that students attend all of the course’s contact hours with faculty, cultural advisors, student success facilitators and peers.
 With advanced notice, or in the case of emergency, students may be permitted to miss up to one day’s live Zoom delivery or be excused from live Zoom classes for a maximum of 20% (10% for Aviation program) of the course’s overall contact hours.
 Contact hours are detailed in the course outline published on Brightspace for each course, and are available to students at least five (5) business days in advance of the beginning of the live course delivery.
 The virtual classroom is an experiential learning environment and students are required to attend in order to meet the standards related to the learning outcomes of the course.
 These outcomes are directly linked to the provincial association that governs the profession associated with your credential.

 Questions?
 We are here for you – please contact our recruiting team at firstname.lastname@example.org or 800.267.0637, ext.
 156.